How To Clean Window Blinds Without Taking Them Down

 Mix around a tablespoon of Baking Soda to the appropriate amount of lukewarm water to make a cleaner.
 Take a cleaning cloth (at best a microfiber one), have it dipped in the Baking Soda solution and use it to thoroughly clean all of the blinds.
 Be careful about proceeding in a gentle yet effective manner, so that no spot or slat is left out.
 You might as well, need to go over a certain more than once, in order to ensure perfect cleaning.

-Do wipe off the entire treated area of the blind with a clean and dry microfiber cloth, so as to get rid of any of the cleaner residue.
+Do wipe off the entire treated area of the blind with a clean and dry microfiber cloth, so as to get rid of any of the cleaner residues.

 Alternatively: You can make use of Vinegar in the same manner, which will also provide the same level of effectiveness.

 Hoping for our effortless window blind cleaning guide to be really helpful for you in dealing with dirty blinds.
-Once you’ve gone through all of the above mentioned easy yet effective methods, you’ll get to know that it isn’t always necessary to do it the hard way.
-And you just need to act a little smart in order to get your desired job done.
+Once you’ve gone through all of the above-mentioned easy yet effective methods, you’ll get to know that it isn’t always necessary to do it the hard way.
+And you just need to act a little smart in order to get your desired home maintenance job done.

 We have high hopes for your next blind cleanup to be the most convenient for you!